Ecosystem

 This keeps farmers and contractors in full control of their agricultural data.
 They decide exactly which software and machines can exchange which types of information.

 Alongside individually configured routes, the end user can enable managed routes for an endpoint.
-Managed routes automatically connect a machinery endpoint (a virtual_communication_unit) with every software endpoint (a cloud_software or legacy farming_software) in the account for their shared message types, and vice versa.
-They only bridge the machinery ↔ software divide: two VCUs are never connected to each other by a managed route, and neither are two software endpoints.
+Managed routes automatically connect a machinery endpoint, usually a virtual_communication_unit, with every software endpoint, usually a cloud_software or legacy farming_software, in the account for their shared message types, and vice versa.
+They only bridge the machinery-to-software divide: two VCUs are never connected to each other by a managed route, and neither are two software endpoints.

 Member Roles